 I’d now like to propose that Sylvia Geeves is elected to serve as the ERA auditor for next year.
 Proposed, seconded and approved.

-I am pleased to announce that all of the current committee have volunteered to stand for the forthcoming year.
-All have been proposed and seconded.
+Six of the current committee have volunteered to stand for the forthcoming year and all have been proposed and seconded.
 As there have been no further nominations all have been approved.

 - Pierre Featherbe